Text (film)

 Text (Текст) is a 2019 Russian crime drama psychological thriller film directed by Klim Shipenko, an adaptation of the best-selling novel Text (2017) by writer Dmitry Glukhovsky, who adapted the novel into a movie script.
 The film stars Alexander Petrov, Ivan Yankovsky and Kristina Asmus.

 Text was released in wide distribution in Russia on October 24, 2019.
 Having recouped its budget, the film achieved box office success and received generally positive reviews from Russian film critics.
 The film won four Golden Eagle Awards (2020) for Best Motion Picture, Best Leading Actor (Alexander Petrov), Best Supporting Actor (Ivan Yankovsky), and Best Film Editing.
 The film won the Nika Award for Best Screenplay (Dmitry Glukhovsky).

 Plot

 The film tells the story of Ilya Goryunov, who ends up behind bars on a false charge.
-Once on the outside, he realizes that it is no longer possible to return to his former life for which is his so nostalgic and he decides to take revenge on the policeman whose fault it was that he ended up in prison.
+Once on the outside, he realizes that it is no longer possible to return to his former life for which he is so nostalgic and he decides to take revenge on the policeman whose fault it was that he ended up in prison.
 As a result of their meeting, Ilya ends up in possession of his enemy's smartphone and through a series of texts gradually takes his place.